FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/04-react-native.md

 **Improve code efficiency and quality:**

-- [ ] Include Redux for state management in the app
 - [ ] Use Flow for static typechecking in the app

 **Enhance UX:**

-- [ ] Cache requests made to the Unsplash API (to improve performance and reduce the likelihood of hitting the Unsplash API rate limit)
+- [ ] Cache requests made to the Firebase app to improve performance

-- [ ] Use React Native's `Animated` and `PanResponder` to build out custom animation that allows a user to swipe left to load a new random photo in the Random scene
+**Include Attendee Registration:**

-- [ ] Add the ability to dynamically append additional results wherever the Unsplash API permits pagination (consider exploring an enhanced, third-party listview component for this)
+- [ ] Add a basic flow allowing users to register for the conference

 ## Submission Instructions